craftercms/docs/source/getting-started/index.rst

    your-first-project/headless.rst
    your-first-project/templated.rst

-Once you have CrafterCMS up and running, proceed to learn more about CrafterCMS by reviewing the documentation based on your role or interest :ref:`here<newIa-by-role>`.
+Once you have CrafterCMS up and running, proceed to learn more about CrafterCMS by reviewing the documentation based on your role or interest :ref:`here<by-role>`.